harveyxia/bittorrent/README.md

 These two parts of the client share a mapping from peers (IP-port pairs) to connection information.
 We identify a peer instance by its IP address and welcome socket port number.

-We implemented the peer-to-peer protocol (i.e., the "peer wire protocol") using two finite state machines, one for the download actions of a client and one for the upload actions of a client, as shown below.
+We implemented the peer-to-peer protocol using two finite state machines, one for the download actions of a client and one for the upload actions of a client, as shown below.
 For each file, the client maintains a list of four peers.
 If the client hasn't completed downloading the file, then this list contains the four peers that have provided the fastest *download* rates.
-If the client has completed downloading the file, then this list contains the four peers that have provided the fastest *upload* rates.
+If the client has completed downloading the file, then the list contains the four peers that have provided the fastest *upload* rates.

 #### Downloader FSM